+"Come on, Jordan."
 They went upstairs to get ready while we three men stood there shuffling the hot pebbles with our feet.
 A silver curve of the moon hovered already in the western sky.
-Gatsby started to speak, changed his mind, but not before Tom wheeled and faced him expectantly.

-'Have you got your stables here?' asked Gatsby with an effort.
+"Have you got your stables here?" asked Gatsby.

-'About a quarter of a mile down the road.'
+"About a quarter of a mile down the road."

-'Oh.'
+"Oh."

 A pause.

-'I don't see the idea of going to town,' broke out Tom savagely.
-'Women get these notions in their heads -'

-'Shall we take anything to drink?' called Daisy from an upper window.
+"I don't see the idea of going to town," broke out Tom savagely.
+"Women get these ideas in their heads-" "Shall we take anything to drink?" called Daisy from an upper window.

-'I'll get some whisky,' answered Tom.
+"I'll get some whiskey," answered Tom.
 He went inside.

-Gatsby turned to me rigidly:
+Gatsby turned to me, his voice trembling.